strapi/strapi-starter-react-blog/README.md

 # React Strapi Blog Starter

-Strapi starter for creating a blog with React.
+React starter for creating a blog with Strapi.

 This starter allows you to try Strapi with React with the example of a simple blog.
 It is fully customizable and due to the fact that it is open source, fully open to contributions.
 Do not hesitate to add new features etc ...